 Foreign Exchange Rates.
 The majority of net sales, expense, and capital purchases of the Company are transacted in U.S. dollars.
 However, exposure with respect to foreign exchange rate fluctuation exists due to the Company's operations in Mexico and Canada, where a significant portion of products sold are produced or sourced from the United States, and, to a lesser extent, in Europe.
-Based on fiscal 2016 performance, a hypothetical decline in the value of the Canadian dollar in relation to the U.S. dollar of 10% would negatively impact operating profit by approximately \$12, while a hypothetical appreciation of 10% in the value of the Canadian dollar in relation to the U.S. dollar in relation to the U.S. dollar would favorably impact operating profit by approximately \$15.
+Based on fiscal 2016 performance, a hypothetical decline in the value of the Canadian dollar in relation to the U.S. dollar of 10% would negatively impact operating profit by approximately \$12, while a hypothetical appreciation of 10% in the value of the Canadian dollar in relation to the U.S. dollar would favorably impact operating profit by approximately \$15.
 In addition to products and services sold in Mexico, a significant portion of the goods sold in the United States are manufactured in Mexico.
-A hypothetical 10% decrease in the value of the Mexican peso in relation to the U.S. dollar would favorably impact operating profit by approximately \$9, while a hypothetical increase of 10% in the value of the Mexican peso in relation to the U.S. dollar would favorably impact operating profit by approximately \$9, while a hypothetical increase of 10% in the value of the Mexican peso in relation to the U.S. dollar would negatively impact operating profit by approximately \$12.
+A hypothetical 10% decrease in the value of the Mexican peso in relation to the U.S. dollar would favorably impact operating profit by approximately \$19, while a hypothetical increase of 10% in the value of the Mexican peso in relation to the U.S. dollar would favorably impact operating profit by approximately \$19, while a hypothetical increase of 10% in the value of the Mexican peso in relation to the U.S. dollar would favorably impact operating profit by approximately \$19, while a hypothetical increase of 10% in the value of the Mexican peso in relation to the U.S. dollar would favorably impact operating profit by approximately \$19, while a hypothetical increase of 10% in the value of the Mexican peso in relation to the U.S. dollar would favorably impact operating profit by approximately \$12.
 The individual impacts to the operating profit of the Company of hypothetical currency fluctuations in the Canadian dollar and Mexican peso have been calculated in isolation from any potential responses to address such exchange rate changes in the Company's foreign markets.